dr-jts/recipes/treats/bars.md

 2. Stir in rhubarb.
 3. Pour onto the hot crust and continue to bake for 40-45min.
 1. Let the bars cool and remove with the parchment paper.
 Cut into squares.

+## Shortbread

+* 1 cup unsalted butter, room temperature (use European butter for richer cookies)
+* ⅔ cup granulated sugar (or try icing sugar?)
+* 1 ½ teaspoons vanilla
+* ½ teaspoon kosher salt (if not using salted butter)
+* 2 cups all purpose flour (270 grams)
+* 1 tablespoon sugar (for sprinkling)

+1. Cream butter by hand
+2. Add sugar and vanilla and mix
+3. Add flour and salt and blend.
+Mixture will be very dry
+4. Pat into a 9x9 pan lined with parchment paper (bottom only is fine)
+5. Bake at 350 for 35 min
+6. Remove from oven and cut into bars in pan.
+Prick bars with fork.
+Sprinkle with sugar topping.
+Cool and remove bars
+7. Optional: dip into melted chocolate